 Cucalorus is a non-competitive festival focused on supporting innovative artists and encouraging creative exchange.
-The festival is held each November in historic downtown Wilmington, North Carolina with screenings of 150 films from around the world.
+The festival is held each November in historic downtown Wilmington, North Carolina with screenings of more than 300 films from around the world.

 Twinkle Doon, a group of 12 Wilmington filmmakers, screens 16 short films from North Carolina - dubbed officially as "An Evening of Celluloid Art, a film festival for open minds."
 Filmmakers, artists and film enthusiasts lined the streets along the Cape Fear River waiting to enter a packed out Water Street Restaurant for this one night event.
 Matt Malloy appears as "the boy who plays guitar."
 According to co-founder Kristy Byrd: "There were no prizes or awards.
 We didn't want this to be a competition.
 It's a showcase for filmmakers not only in the Southeast, but all across the country."